akornatskyy/wheezy.http/doc/testing.rst

             self.client.submit(form)
             return self.client.form.errors()

-We add as much asserts as necessary to prove this is signin page.
-We look at title, check cookies and select form. ``signin`` method implements a simple use case to initialize form with parameters passed, submit form and return any errors found back.
+We add as much asserts as necessary to prove this is the signin page.
+We look at title, check cookies and select form. ``signin`` method implements a simple use case to initialize a form with parameters passed, submit the form and return back any errors found.

-Consider use :py:class:`~wheezy.http.functional.PageMixin` to simplify form submit use cases.
+Consider using  :py:class:`~wheezy.http.functional.PageMixin` to simplify form submit use cases.

 Functional Mixin
 ~~~~~~~~~~~~~~~~
-Functional mixin is more high level actor.
+Functional mixin is more like a high level actor.
 While considered to be developed as
-mixin, your actual test case can combine them as much as necessary to fulfill
+mixin, your actual test case can combine them as much as necessary, to fulfill
 its goal.
 Here is a singin mixin::

     class SignInMixin(object):